 The server MUST support the timebased and change variants, the other variants are optional.

-The variants timebased, range, change, and curvelog are only applicable for subscription requests.
-Subscription requests are supported by the websocket and the MQTT transport protocols.
+The variants timebased, range, change, and curvelog can only be used in subscription requests.
+Subscription requests are NOT supported by the HTTP transport protocol.

 The restriction on how many objects that can be combined is also set by the URL size restriction on 1k characters (*).